-- Required modules: For the modules Theories, Structures, and Orders and Policies, Strategies, and Areas of International Relations, the English-language course offering must be selected in each case.
-The same applies to Studium.Pro. - Internship: Students usually complete the required internship in an English-speaking country.
-The internship report is written in English. - Required electives: In particular, students take the English-language modules Model United Nations and International Law as well as other English-language offerings of the Master's modules in Political Science, History or Sociology.
-Furthermore, if applicable, English-language achievements from the study abroad can be credited to modules of the KU after prior consultation (see notes 2.2).
+Required modules: For the modules Theories, Structures, and Orders and Policies, Strategies, and Areas of International Relations, the English-language course offering must be selected in each case.
+The same applies to Studium.Pro.

-Elective area: Students can choose English-language Master's modules from the entire range of subjects offered at the KU.
+- Internship: Students usually complete the required internship in an English-speaking country.
+The internship report is written in English. - Required electives: In particular, students take the English-language modules Model United Nations, International Political Economy and International Law as well as other English-language offerings of the Master's modules in Political Science, History (as a general rule offered in the summer semester) or Sociology. - Furthermore, if applicable, English-language achievements from the study abroad can be credited to modules of the KU after prior consultation (see notes 2.2).
+The MIB 'container module' Peace and Conflict Studies is particularly suitable for this purpose.
+Alternatively, English-language courses from the Master's degree programme Conflict, Memory and Peace at the KU can also be credited in this module after prior consultation. - Elective area: Students can choose English-language Master's modules from the entire range of subjects offered at the KU.
 In particular, language courses from the Language Center's offerings are recommended here, if applicable, in the interest of integration into university life as well as in preparation for studying abroad.